smcclatchy/studyGroup/_posts/2016-05-12-lightning-demo.markdown

 ---
 title: Lightning Demo Series
-text: Lightning demos are brief demonstrations of a tool or bit of code that solves a common problem in research.
+text: Lightning demos are brief demonstrations of a tool or bit of code that solve a common problem in research.
 location: ERB 2519
 link: https://github.com/smcclatchy/studyGroup/issues/1
 date: 2016-05-12